-TREDIVINARI EXAMINATION

 Student: Faculty Committee Member:

-1. WRITING QUALITY The writing is appropriate for academic, scholarly outlets and conforms to standard writing formats.
-Criteria include: • The student's writing is clear, focused, and organized • The student's writing is scholarly in nature and utilizes appropriate theoretical and empirical research as appropriate • The student's writing makes use of effective examples as appropriate • The student's writing is void of significant errors of fact, logic, citation
+WRITING QUALITY The writing is appropriate for academic, scholarly outlets and conforms to standard writing formats.
+Criteria include: The student's writing is clear, focused, and organized The student's writing is scholarly in nature and utilizes appropriate theoretical and empirical research as appropriate The student's writing makes use of effective examples as appropriate The student's writing is void of significant errors of fact, logic, citation

 Check one of the following:

-Unsatisfactory Acceptable Good Excellent Reasons:

-2. SCHOLARLY QUALITY Evidence of the student's ability to synthesize relevant research in order to demonstrate a working knowledge of the following three areas: A. Important area(s) of science and/or mathematics education Criteria include: The student shows does reversed knowledge of at least one particular area of study.

-The student shows deep, nuanced knowledge of at least one particular area of study The student shows awareness of major findings and academic leaders in a particular area of study The student, where appropriate, situates specifics in a larger context The student coherently makes connections across multiple areas of mathematics and/or science education

-Check one of the following:

 Unsatisfactory Acceptable Good Excellent

 Reasons:

+2. SCHOLARLY QUALITY Evidence of the student's ability to synthesize relevant research in order to demonstrate a working knowledge of the following three areas: A. Important area(s) of science and/or mathematics education Criteria include: • The student shows deep, nuanced knowledge of at least one particular area of study • The student shows awareness of major findings and academic leaders in a particular area of study • The student, where appropriate, situates specifics in a larger context • The student coherently makes connections across multiple areas of mathematics and/or science education Check one of the following:

+Unsatisfactory Acceptable Good Excellent

+Reasons:

+Reasons.